 - A previous landlord or landlady of the building, land, or establishment previously rented

 - A previous lender (individuals, banks, any lending institutions)

 There are several circumstances which necessitates the submission of recommendation letters.
-The following are the different types of recommendation letters:
+The following are the different types of recommendation letters in pdf:

 - Formal Letter of Recommendation for Scholarship Grant Recommendation Letters.
 This particular reference letter is sent with the intent of convincing a prospective scholarship grantor that a student is deserving of a scholarship grant.

 - Formal Letter of Recommendation for Academic Recommendation Letters.
-This letter aims to ensure that a prospective student would be accepted in an educational institution and gain a slot in the degree program which he or she is aiming for.
+This letter aims to ensure that a prospective student would be accepted into an educational institution and gain a slot in the degree program that he or she is aiming for.